 3 jobs with Savannah State University

-Savannah State University seeks qualified applicants for Noyce Project Coordinator.
-This position is an integral member of the project team; respo...
+Savannah State University seeks qualified applicants for Librarian, Student Success/Outreach – Instructor.
+This position leads the Library’s effor...

 Savannah State University seeks qualified applicants for Asst.
 Vice President for Institutional Research & Planning.
 This position is responsible ...

 The College of Business Administration (COBA) at Savannah State University invites qualified applications for a tenure track position at the Assist...